invictus2010/lifestream/README.md

 * **title** *optional* represents the title of the chart.

 ![Image of C3 Chart](images/c3chart.png)

+## Credit
+This library is inspired by [many of the charts found in this PowerPoint file](https://www.dropbox.com/s/x7b7e1kq7gk9id1/summarizing%20buyer%20behavior%20in%20excel%20clean.pptx?dl=0) created by [Prof Daniel McCarthy](https://twitter.com/d_mccar/status/1299972436117643264).
+The work of [Greg Reda](http://www.gregreda.com/2015/08/23/cohort-analysis-with-python/) was also instrumental in the cohort retention chart.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.